 The series was filmed entirely on location in Paris and throughout France.
 It was filmed before the Covid-19 pandemic.

-Lilly Collins plays the leading role.
-The 31-year-old British actress is the daughter of Phil Collins and US actress Jill Tavelman.
+Lily Collins plays the leading role.
+The 31-year-old British-American actress is the daughter of musician Phil Collins and US actress Jill Tavelman.
+She was born in England but grew up in Los Angeles.

 Emily in Paris was written and created by Darren Star (59), the creator of Sex and the City, one of the most iconic TV series starring Sarah Jessica Parker, Kim Cattrall, Kristin Davis and Cynthia Nixon.

-While Sex and the City remains Darren Star’s biggest claim to fame, he’s created several more addicting hits, including Beverly Hills 90210, Melrose Place, and Younger.
+While Sex and the City remains Darren Star’s biggest claim to fame, he has created several more addicting hits, including Beverly Hills 90210, Melrose Place, and Younger.

 Emily in Paris is a series of 10 30-minute episodes.

 Emily’s stylish wardrobe is another star of the show.
-Patricia Field, who led costume design for Sex and the City and The Devil Wears Prada, was in charge of the costume department for Emily in Paris – and included many French style favourites.
+Patricia Field, who led costume design for Sex and the City and The Devil Wears Prada, was in charge of the costume department for Emily in Paris – and included many French style favourites like Chanel, Dior, Givenchy and Christian Louboutin.

 Netflix’ official trailer was released on 1 September (see below).